 12. Do the EdgeWalk in Toronto

-There are a number of these so-called walks all around the world, from Auckland to Macau, but by far the most impressive is the EdgeWalk up CN Tower in Toronto, Canada.
-The first of its kind in North America, it is the world’s highest full circle hands-free walk, located on a 5 ft wide ledge, 1168ft above the ground.
+The first of its kind in North America, it’s the world’s highest full circle hands-free walk, located on a 5 ft wide ledge, 1168ft above the ground.

 13. Have dinner in the sky

 While the actual activity of sitting down, eating and drinking to your heart’s content may seem a walk in the park, Dinner in the Sky takes eating to new heights.
 Literally.

 The most high-end experience in the world, you can experience Dinner in the Sky all around the globe.